Fanny Searls: Life

 She then entered Northwestern University, the first woman to register in the first co-educational class at the institution, one of only five women to enroll.
 She was one of the first women graduates from the medical school at the university.
 Searls received her medical doctor degree from the University of Michigan in 1877.
-At the time, it was difficult for women to gain internships due to sexual discrimination, so instead she worked as a student nurse at Bellevue Hospital, New York.
+At the time, it was difficult for women to gain internships due to gender discrimination, so instead she worked as a student nurse at Bellevue Hospital, New York.
 At the same time, Searls performed as a concert pianist.
 She had developed a talent for the piano from a young age, and studied with Richard Strauss while in New York.

 On August 30, 1881, she married Henry Gradle, an ophthalmologist.
 He subsequently became successively professor of physiology, hygiene and ophthalmology, and ontology at her alma mater, Northwestern University.
 They lived in Chicago, while retaining homes in Waukegan and Santa Barbara, and had two children, Harry born in 1883 and Roy in 1892.
 Following her husband's death in 1911, Searls sold their Chicago home, donated the Waukegan home to the Hattie Barwell Settlement Association and moved to Santa Barbara.
 She died there on May 24, 1939.

 Collecting career

 In 1871, Searls accompanied her father to the Pahranagat Valley, Nevada, where she collected various rocks, fossils, quartzite with fragments of crinoids, and 215 botanical specimens.
 She handed this collection to Oliver Marcy at Northwestern University, who subsequently handed specimens to Asa Gray, who then described and published them.
 Gray described four species:Chaenactis brachypappus A. Gray (Asteraceae), Penstemon caespitosus var. incanus A. Gray (Scrophulariaceae), Symphoricarpos longiflorus A. Gray (Caprifoliaceae) and Petalostemon searlsiae A. Gray (Fabaceae).
-The last of these, now known as Dalea searlsiae, was a new discovery and was named the Searls’ prairie clover in her honour.
+The last of these, now known as Dalea searlsiae, was a new discovery and was named the Searls' prairie clover in her honour.